Consensys/quorum/docs/How-To-Guides/HA_Setup.md

 - Two or more Quorum Nodes serve as one client node.
 - The inbound RPC requests from clients will be load balanced to one of these Quorum nodes.
 - These nodes will need to share same key for transaction signing and should have shared access to key store directory or key vaults.
-- These nodes need to share the same private state i.e., they connect to same Tessera node(s).
-They could either to connect to local Tessera node or in 'full' HA setup using [proxy](#proxy-setup-on-both-quorum-nodes) running on each Quorum node listening on local ipc file and directing request to Tessera Q2T http.
+- These nodes need to share the same private state.
+They could either connect to local Tessera node or in 'full' HA setup using [proxy](#proxy-setup-on-both-quorum-nodes) running on each Quorum node listening on local ipc file and directing request to Tessera Q2T http but in both cases the Tessera node(s) share the same database.

 ## Tessera Node Configuration Requirements: